Rishab-Kumar09/Reel-AI/README.md

-# AI-Powered Video Learning Platform
+# Reel AI - AI-Powered Video Learning Platform

 A Flutter application that transforms video content into interactive learning experiences using AI.
 The app leverages OpenAI's GPT-4 and Whisper models to provide transcriptions, quizzes, and social sharing capabilities.